triggermesh/docs/docs/get-started/quickstart.md

 **:material-numeric-2-box: View events in TriggerMesh Console**

-Open this in your browser and events you should start showing up there:
+Open this in your browser, and watch as a new event appears every 20 seconds:

 ![](../assets/images/quickstart/quickstart-sockeye-v2.png)